 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.

-The JD Project is located in the Toodoggone gold-copper mining district in north-central British Columbia, a highly prospective, deposit-rich metallogenic belt.
-The project covers an area of over 15,000 hectares and is in close proximity to active exploration and development projects, such as Thesis Gold’s Lawyers and Ranch projects, TDG Gold’s Baker-Shasta projects, Centerra’s Gold’s Kemess East and Underground projects, as well as the past-producing Kemess South open pit copper-gold mine.
+The JD and Theory projects are located in the Toodoggone mining district of north-central British Columbia—an emerging, deposit-rich mineral belt with exceptional exploration potential.
+Together, the projects cover over 25,000 hectares and are strategically positioned near several active exploration and development sites, including Thesis Gold’s Lawyers and Ranch properties, TDG Gold’s Baker-Shasta projects, Amarc Resources’ AuRORA Project, Centerra Gold’s Kemess East and Underground projects, and the past-producing Kemess South open-pit copper-gold mine.

 Location & Infrastructure

-- It is proximal to existing infrastructure in place to support the past-producing Kemess South open-pit copper-gold mine, including roads and a 230 kV hydroelectric power line that connects the mine to the BC Hydro Kennedy sub-station near the resource town of Mackenzie.
+- Near infrastructure from the past-producing Kemess South Mine, including 230 kV hydro line that connects the mine to the BC Hydro Kennedy Sub-station near Mackenzie

 Geology & Mineralization